Code-Institute-Solutions/AI-Augmented-Bootcamp/AI Pair Programming 1/Seven Seas Spa_B5_3_3/goals.md

 - Ensure optimal user experience and accessibility.

 **Key Features:**

+#### Must-Have
-- **Website Structure and Navigation:**
+1. **Website Structure and Navigation:**
    - Multi-page layout with Home, About, Services, and Contact pages.
-  - Newsletter sign-up form.
-  - Detailed team profiles.
-  - Client testimonials section on homepage.

-- **Responsive Design:**
+2. **Responsive Design:**
    - Bootstrap-based responsive layout for desktops, tablets, and mobile phones.

-- **Styling and Aesthetics:**
+3. **Styling and Aesthetics:**
    - Consistent custom CSS for styling.
    - Cohesive color scheme and typography using Google Fonts.

+4. **Content Presentation:**
+   - Visually appealing hero sections.
    - High-quality images and engaging descriptions for Wellness Tips and Services Overview.

-- **Content Presentation:**
-  - Visually appealing hero sections.
-  - Compelling content for Wellness Tips section.

-- **Interactivity:**
+5. **Interactivity:**
    - Functional contact form with validation.

-- **Accessibility:**
+6. **Accessibility:**
    - ADA-compliant design with semantic HTML and alt text for images.

-- **Use of External Libraries:**
+7. **Use of External Libraries:**
    - Integration of Bootstrap for responsive design and pre-styled components.

-  - Use of external icons or images for visual enhancement.
+#### Would Be Nice to Have
+1. **Newsletter Sign-Up Form:**
+   - Engage users with updates and promotions.

+2. **Client Testimonials Section:**
+   - Build trust and credibility with potential clients.

+#### Optional
+1. **Detailed Team Profiles:**
+   - Provide transparency about team members.

+2. **Additional Interactive Elements:**
+   - Enhance user engagement with interactive features.

 **Conclusion:**
-These goals ensure the website meets the outlined requirements, enhancing functionality, aesthetics, and user engagement for Seven Seas Spa.
+These requirements outline the essential features for the Seven Seas Spa website, prioritizing functionality, aesthetics, and user engagement to meet the client's goals effectively.